maxblee/django_sourcebook/README.md

 You should upload state-specific requests in the admin field in Django.

 Second, any keywords in your FOIA request should be enclosed with two brackets, like `{{recipient_name}}`.
 You can use any amount of whitespace you want in between the brackets and the keyword.
+You can also use Django-templating features like {{requested_records|linebreaks}}, which is useful for making multi-item requests readable.

 Those keywords can go anywhere you'd like, but you must limit yourself to the following keywords:

 - `requested_records`: This is the field you use to specify the records you want to request.
 **Note: This is the only *mandatory* item in your template.
 If you do not include it, you will not be able to upload your template file.**